Leverage Trading Calculator

 Now you will see the amount of capital needed to open your equity position with leverage.
 If you don’t have money in your equity account, this is the amount you need to deposit in order to open the position size with this leverage ratio.

-How to calculate leverage and margin in Metals
+How to calculate leverage and margin in CFD

-To know how much capital is needed for each metal position, use this guide:
+To know how much capital is needed for each leveraged CFD position, use this guide: